TheSquidNextDoor/Stellar-Sortie/README.txt

          and survive.
       5. Don't touch the damaged wires.
       6. Everything that shoots in this game shoots a projectile.
 There's no hitscan weaponry.
 Lead your shots.
       7. Bigger isn't always better!
 No ship shouldn't be overlooked because of its size!
+(Exept the prototype fighter, it's awful.)
       8. The ships are ordered in terms of size.

 Section 4: CHANGELOG!
 (The place where I list the changes I made to the game.)